tcltk/tcl/doc/dev/value-history.md

 began.
 The reconciliation of Unicode 1.1 and ISO-10646 into agreement showed a clear path forward for software to manage text encodings under one organized plan.
-The publication of RFC 2044 describing a UTF-8 encoding for With this new future vision of text management in software, the notion that programmers could benefit from being shielded from the need to deal with encodings rapidly vanished.
+The publication of RFC 2044 describing a UTF-8 encoding for UCS-2 in October 1996 was also a key event.
+With this new future vision of text management in software, the notion that programmers could benefit from being shielded from the need to deal with encodings rapidly vanished.
 In contrast, the value of joining in support of a developing standard was apparent.
-During the development of Tcl 8.1,
+During the development of Tcl 8.1, the prevailing Unicode standards were Unicode 2.0 and 2.1.
+In these definitions of Unicode, all assigned codepoints were in the set U+0000 through U+FFFF, the set of characters within UCS-2, also called the Basic Multilingual Plane.